LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-intro/background.rst

    If you want to verify what code this video starts with, check out the `enums <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/enums>`_ branch.
 If you want to verify what code this video ends with, check out the `db-setup <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/db-setup>`_ branch.

-.. todo:: Add video for db setup
+.. todo: Add video for db setup

 Setting up a Persistent Database - Text
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^